cloudfoundry/bosh-azure-cpi-release/docs/advanced/configure-resource-groups/separate-network-in-a-different-resource-group.md

 1. [Setup a default Storage Account](https://bosh.io/docs/azure-resources.html#storage-account) in `RG1`.

     When you create a network interface using a subnet from a different resource group, the command is a little different.
-You should use `--subnet-id` instead of `--subnet-name` in `azure network nic create`.
+You should use `--subnet-id` instead of `--subnet-name` in `az network nic create`.
 Similarly, you should use `--subnet-id` in `azure vm create` too.

 1. Update the manifest for BOSH, specify the resource group name and [deploy BOSH](https://bosh.io/docs/init-azure.html#deploy).